divyangjp/AWSTerraform/README.md

 ```
 $ cd AWS-TF-User
 $ terraform plan -var 's3-bucket-tfstate-store=<UNIQUE-S3-BUCKET-NAME>' -out=terraform.tfplan

+# plan command will ask for value of `pg_taskdb_password` variable which will be stored into Secrets Manager
+# and used by RDS-PostgreSQL

 $ terraform apply -input=false terraform.tfplan
 ```
 Once applied, open `terraform.tfstate` file.
 Get `id (access_key)` and `secret (secret_key)` for `terraforming_user`.
 Search for `aws_iam_access_key` in tfstate file for quick access to `id` and `secret` values.